jmp75/didactique/doc/log/data_sets.md

 Trying in the toolbox AHGT "BoreholeLog to Points".
 Can select the NGIS_BoreholeLog tabke.

 Fails with a "This tool requires a Subsurface Analyst License".
 FT.

+Trying again, seems to work now.
+Trying to export one of the tables i.e. lithology logs but as text this leads to a 600mb txt file.
+Joining NGIS_bore layer with the lithology logs on the HydroCode but this is unclear what happened.
+On the NGIS_LithologyLogs in the property panel, tab "joins and relates" has an entry NGIS_BOre now in the "joins" side.
+The 'fields' tab now has columns lat and lon, and northing/easting.